-4 Awesome Ways Influencers Can Use Snap Maps To Increase Engagement
+4 Awesome Ways Creators and Marketers Can Use Snap Maps To Grow Their Audience

 As always, treat it like you would any other event, make sure you’ve made necessary preparations i.e. safety, logistics, agenda, etc prior.

-Let's be real, great content is an essential building block for any page, but anyone whose been at this for over a day know what's the quickest way towards a growing a following.....giveaways!
+Let's be real, great content is an essential building block for any page, but anyone who has been at this for over a day know what's the quickest way towards a growing a following.....giveaways!

 Snap Maps just provides another avenue to make things a little more fun and creative.

 Example, have people partake in challenges or Treasure Hunt's in particular locations (nothing illegal of course), business could turn their own venues into hotspots.
 Think back to Pokemon Go!

 One of the best ways to see if your event is successful and engaging (apart from the regular eye test) on and offline is 'social media'.